hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 revise one after a failed run.
 It uses the same files and runner as a developer.

-The [builder demo](/looplet-refund-builder-demo.py) makes this boundary concrete.
-In its reproducible offline run, a builder reads the failed refund result and writes two files into a copied cartridge.
-The host then replays the failed request and runs six other refund cases with expected results kept outside the cartridge.
-The original version fails; the candidate passes.
+There are two different jobs here.
+The **task loop** uses tools to handle a request.
+The **development loop** edits and tests the agent that will handle future requests.
+Each edited version is a **candidate**.
+It should not replace the deployed agent just because the builder finished writing it.

-The candidate's own eval files are unchanged.
+The live hill climb makes this boundary concrete.
+I ran `gpt-5.6-sol` against the failed refund case.
+The first candidate fixed that case but failed two holdouts.
+The host wrote those failures back to the builder.
+After two more iterations, the candidate passed all seven host-owned cases.

-The default builder responses are scripted, so this demonstrates the edit-run-accept protocol, not a model discovering a repair.
-The same runner also has a live mode.
-In a live trial, `gpt-5.6-sol` read the failed result, edited the copied cartridge, and passed the visible case but failed two holdouts.
-The host wrote those failures back as feedback.
-Two more live iterations repaired the hook, and the final candidate passed all seven cases while changing only the two hook files.
-The cartridge's eval files stayed byte-identical to the baseline.
+Only two hook files changed.
+The nine eval files stayed byte-identical to the baseline.
+The host, not the candidate, supplied the expected outcomes and decided whether the candidate passed.

 This is evidence that a live model can discover and improve a cartridge when the host owns the evals and feeds failures back to the builder.
 It is one task,